 The financial highlights table below is intended to help you understand the Company's financial performance.
 The table sets forth selected data for a share of common stock outstanding for each period presented.
-The information for the fiscal years ended December 31, 2017, 2016 and 2015 has been audited by Tait, Weller & Baker LLP, the Company's independent registered public accounting firm ("Tait Weller").
-The information for the fiscal year ended December 31, 2014 was audited by the Company's former independent registered public accounting firm.
-The information for the fiscal period ended December 31, 2013 contained in the table was audited by a second prior independent registered public accounting firm.
-Audited financial statements for the Company for the fiscal year ended December 31, 2017 are included in the Annual Report to stockholders.
-The December 31, 2017 Annual Report is incorporated by reference into the Statement of Additional Information and are available upon request by calling (212) 354-6500.
+The information for the fiscal year ended December 31, 2014 has been audited by [], the Company's independent registered public accounting firm.
+The information for the fiscal period ended December 31, 2013 contained in the table was audited by the Company's former independent registered public accounting firm.
+Audited financial statements for the Company for the fiscal year ended December 31, 2014 are included in the Annual Report to stockholders.
+The Annual Report to stockholders is incorporated by reference into the Statement of Additional Information and is available upon request by calling (212) 354-6500.